Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

 \summary{Methodology.}\quad To validate \sys's performance, we conduct a user study based on the mixed-game case (Scenario 3).
 The study involves 30 participants aged 20-58, with varying levels of video game familiarity: 11 very familiar, 15 somewhat familiar, and 4 not really familiar.

-Participants compare pairs of gaming clips anonymized as A and B, where one is served by \sys\ and the other by one of the baselines.
-They are asked to choose which clip they preferred in terms of smoothness and visual quality, or indicate a draw.
-After the initial survey, we ask participants to provide feedback on the results which are not aligned with the results of the systematic metrics.
-The winning rate is calculated using the formula in Eq.~\ref{eq:wr}.
+Participants compare pairs of anonymous recorded gaming clips (A and B), where one is served by \sys\ and the other by a baseline.
+They are asked to choose which clip they preferred in terms of smoothness and visual quality, or indicate a draw, following a subjective evaluation methodology~\cite{ITUTP910}.
+Following the initial survey, we asked participants to provide additional feedback to explore the reasons behind their choices.
+Based on the responses, a winning rate is calculated using the formula in Eq.~\ref{eq:wr}, which serves as a metric to compare \sys's performance against the baselines.